 But that’s just the tip of the iceberg.
 Cybersecurity incidents result in a loss of trust by consumers, thus impacting revenues and potential growth.
 As a result, organizations are investing heavily in cybersecurity personnel to curb this menace and safeguard company interests.

 So, if you’re thinking of becoming a cybersecurity professional, many opportunities are available.
 Read on to learn how to become a cybersecurity expert and the current industry outlook.

 The role of a cybersecurity expert is to protect an organization’s computer networks and systems from malicious attacks.
 They do this by identifying security risks, implementing security measures, and monitoring activity on the network.

 In addition, they are responsible for investigating breaches, conducting penetration tests, and developing disaster recovery plans.
-Cybersecurity experts also provide training to employees on how to identify and avoid security risks.
+Cybersecurity experts also provide training to employees on how to identify and prevent identity theft.

 How to Become a Cybersecurity Specialist

 There are different paths you can take to become a cybersecurity professional.
 However, some steps are common across all, including:

 It’s not mandatory to have a formal education to venture into cybercrime.
 The most important thing is to have the necessary skills to perform the role well.
 However, most employers prefer candidates with some degree of schooling.